CURRENT RESEARCH PROJECTS:

 Towards Real-Time Fecal Indicator Bacteria Monitoring in Nearshore Waters

-Detecting Antibiotic Resistant Bacteria in the Environment
+Antibiotic Resistant Bacteria in self-supply drinking water in Indonesia

 Collaborators: University of Technology Sydney, University of Indonesia